awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    ...
    ```

 1. \(Optional\) Terminate the Amazon EKS node that your pod is running on and wait for the pod to be re\-scheduled\.
 Alternately, you can delete the pod and redeploy it\.
-Complete step 7 again, confirming that the output includes the previous output\.
+Complete the previous step again, confirming that the output includes the previous output\.

 ------
 #### [ Static ]